bhawanachouhan2007-cmd/Heart-Disease-Detection-App/README.md

 # Heart-Disease-Detection-App
-A app that Detect Heart Disease from User Inputs.
+An app that Detect Heart Disease from User Inputs.